-The old motto, "no pain, no gain", is a myth that has been overpowered by the benefits of exercising comfortably.
-A great deal of this success has been promoted by the use of heart rate monitors.
-With the proper use of a heart rate monitor, many people find that their usual choice of exercise intensity was either too high or too low and exercise is much more enjoyable by maintaining their heart rate in the desired benefit range.
+Before we begin, a few words about heart rate: The old motto, "no pain, no gain," is a myth that has been overpowered by the benefits of exercising comfortably.
+A great deal of this success has been promoted using heart rate monitors.
+With the proper use of a heart rate monitor, many people find that their usual choice of exercise intensity was either too high or too low, and exercise is much more enjoyable by maintaining their heart rate in the desired benefit range.

-To determine the benefit range in which you wish to train, you must first determine your Maximum Heart Rate.
+To determine the benefits range in which you wish to train, you must first determine your Maximum Heart Rate.
 This can be accomplished by using the following formula: 220 minus your age.
 This will give you the Maximum Heart Rate (MHR) for someone of your age.
-To determine the effective heart rate range for specific goals you simply calculate a percentage of your MHR.
+To determine the effective heart rate range for specific goals, you simply calculate a percentage of your MHR.
 Your Heart rate training zone is 50% to 90% of your maximum heart rate.
-60% of your MHR is the zone that burns fat while 80% is for strengthening the cardiovascular system.
+60% of your MHR is the zone that burns fat, while 80% is for strengthening the cardiovascular system.
 This 60% to 80% is the zone to stay in for maximum benefit.

-For someone who is 40 years old their target heart rate zone is calculated:
+For someone who is 40 years old, their target heart rate zone is calculated:

-220 - 40 = 180 (maximum heart rate) 180 x .6 = 108 beats per minute (60% of maximum) 180 x .8 = 144 beats per minute (80% of maximum)
+220 - 40 = 180 (maximum heart rate) 180 x 0.6 = 108 beats per minute (60% of maximum) 180 x 0.8 = 144 beats per minute (80% of maximum)

-So, for a 40-year-old the training zone would be 108 to 144 beats per minute.
+So, for a person who is 40, the training zone would be 108 to 144 beats per minute.

-If you enter your age during programming the console will perform this calculation automatically.
-After calculating your MHR you can decide upon which goal you would like to pursue.
+If you enter your age during programming, the console will perform this calculation automatically.
+After calculating your MHR, you can decide upon which goal you would like to pursue.